Vladimir Hachinski: Popular (medicine)

 Hachinski's primary popular medicine contributions have been publications in cooperation with his son, Vladimir, and daughter, Larissa.
 With Vladimir, he published an article in the Journal of the Canadian Medical Association called, "Music and the Brain" in August 1994.
 With Larissa, he published the book, Stroke: A Comprehensive Guide to Brain Attack in 2003.
-Coining and employing the term "brain attack," the book was written to increase public awareness of the importance of adequate stroke care and early intervention.
+The book was written to increase public awareness of the importance of adequate stroke care and early intervention.
+It had Canadian, American, British and Polish editions.
+The term "brain attack" was intended to convey the urgency of seeking immediate attention for sudden symptoms — including loss of speech or weakness of an arm, leg or both — whether they persist or resolve.

 Medical historical

-An interest in the history of medicine has led Hachinski to publish several articles on the subject over the course of his career:
+A strong interest in the history of medicine has led Hachinski to join the Toronto Medical Historical Club, where he served as president from 1980 to 1981.
+Upon his arrival at Western University in 1981, Hachinski co-founded the London Medical Historical Association (LMHA) with Paul Potter, who was the Hannah Professor of the History of Medicine at Western University at the time.
+The Hannah Professorship is associated with the Hannah Institute for the History of Medicine in Canada; chairs are established to promote the study and teaching of the history of medicine in Canadian universities.

+Subsequently, he published several articles and a poem about the legendary founder of medicine: